avsm/ocaml-yaml/README.md

 ### TODO before release

 - Document the repository layout
-- Vendor the C library in (as Haskell bindings do)
 - Send upstream PR for forked header file (due to anonymous structs)
-- Finish the bindings:
-  - Parser needs to resolve aliases and expose a single document
-  - Emitter needs to be bound.
-Translate a document into an emitter
 - Add Crowbar fuzz testing to check the (parser <-> emitter) is lossless.